j027/Epic-Research-Infra/README.md

 ```
 Creates (or reuses) per‑student networks & containers.
 Assigns any missing ports/subnets.

+> After this stage, distribute the updated `students.csv` (or at least the port list) to students.
+This is needed for them to SSH in.
 ### 5.2 Reconcile Running State With CSV
 ```bash
 ./lab_manager.py class reconcile students.csv